static-frame/static-frame/doc/source/api_assignment.rst

 Assignment / Dropping / Masking
 =======================================================

-:py:class:`Series` and :py:class:`Frame` provide interface attributes for exposing assignment-like operations, dropping data, and producing masks.
+:obj:`static_frame.Series` and :obj:`static_frame.Frame` provide interface attributes for exposing assignment-like operations, dropping data, and producing masks.
 Each interface attribute exposes a root ``__getitem__`` interface, as well as ``__getitem__`` interfaces on ``loc`` and ``iloc`` attributes, exposing the full range selection approaches.

 Assignment
 ---------------------------

 The assign-to-copy interfaces permit expressive assignment to new containers with the same flexibility as Pandas and NumPy.
 As all underlying data is immutable, the caller will not be mutated.
-With ``Frame`` objects, the minimum amount of data will be copied to the new ``Frame``, depending on the type of assignment and the organization of the underlying ``TypeBlocks``.
+With :obj:`static_frame.Frame` objects, the minimum amount of data will be copied to the new :obj:`static_frame.Frame`, depending on the type of assignment and the organization of the underlying ``TypeBlocks``.

 Series